semlanik/qtprotobuf/README.md

 **For each generated class you also need to call 'qRegisterProtobufType&lt;GeneratedClassName&gt;' to enable serialization and QML support**

-**Other option is to include common "qtprotobuf_global.pb.h" file and call apptopriate qRegisterProtobufTypes() method for you package**
+**Other option is to include common "qtprotobuf_global.qpb.h" file and call apptopriate qRegisterProtobufTypes() method for you package**

 ## CMake functions reference